thisisadityapatel/deskgenius/README.md

 ~ By <b>Aditya</b>

-DeskGenius is a web app using 3D rendering to preview table layouts before buying.
+DeskGenius is a 3D rendering web application to preview desktop setups before buying.
 It's perfect for home offices, workspaces, or gaming setups.
-Powered by Next.js and Three Fiber, DeskGenius offers an interactive experience, saving time and money in designing your ideal space.
+Powered by Three.js and Next.js, DeskGenius offers an interactive experience, saving time and money in designing your ideal productive space.

 <div align="center" style="margin-top: 20px; margin-bottom: 20px;">
     <kbd style="display: inline-block;">